pytools4dart/pytools4dart/docs/user_guides/06_tools.md

 For examples, see https://pytools4dart.gitlab.io/pytools4dart/docs/user_guides/03_optical_properties/#prospect-database.
 - **`get_models`** : list the models available in a DART database.

-The following example creates a database named 'test.db', it is filled with a spectrum named 'test spectrum' and the model list is then extracted from the same database.
+The following example creates a database named 'test.db', fills it with a spectrum named 'test spectrum' and prints the model list.

 ```python
 from pytools4dart.tools import dbtools